J0nasMayr/llm-router/README.md

 ## Experimental Notes

-- **Raw Data**: The full `detailed_results` for each experiment are not stored in this repository due to their large size, but are available at our Zenodo archive: [LINK TO ZENODO].
+- **Raw Data**: Large `detailed_results` files are excluded from the repository due to their size.
 The summary statistics required to generate the paper's plots are included.
-- **Task Type**: The paper's experiments use ground-truth task labels from the datasets to ensure a clean evaluation.
-For real-world use, the repository includes a lightweight classifier (`models/exemplary_task_classifier.pkl`) to infer task types.
+- **Task Type**: The implementation includes a lightweight logistic regression classifier (`models/exemplary_task_classifier.pkl`) to determine the task type (e.g., summarization, Q&A) from a query's instruction text.
+This is designed for a real-world scenario where task labels are not explicitly known for the whole population of queries.
+However, to eliminate classification noise from the evaluation of the whole system, the experiments reported in the paper use the ground-truth task label derived directly from the source dataset of each query.
 - **Latency Constraint**: The latency constraint described in the paper (Section 4.1) is a formal part of the framework but was not implemented in the experiments to isolate and focus on the accuracy-energy trade-off.
 - **Sample Size**: Experiments are run on a 2500-query sample for computational feasibility.